A quick yacht captain salary guide

 But there is a lot of hard work and training involved to achieve this high-level career.
 To become a yacht captain you must have extensive training and experience.
 You will receive formal training which will take years of both classroom time at certified schools as well as on-the-job-training.

 You can expect to learn about navigation, safety procedures, engineering, deck operations, boat handling, maintenance and more.
 It is essential that you understand marine laws and environmental conservation rules.

 Some captains also choose to take additional classes or certifications such as: RYA Yachtmaster Offshore, First Aid and CPR, the Global Maritime Distress Safety System (GMDSS), Radar Operator and so on .

 Do yacht captain work full time or rotation?

 This also depends on the size of the yacht and the nature to the operation.
 In general, Yachts over 60m will have rotational heads of departments.

 How Much Does a Yacht Captain Make?

 There is no straight forward answer to this question.

 While the life of a yacht captain may appear glamorous, there is a lot going on behind the scenes that makes it more demanding.
 While luxury and leisure are a part of the job, it is rightfully earned.

 Yacht captains carry vast responsibility on their shoulders at all times.
 The captain acts as the president or CEO of the vessel—while there are other crew onboard all working towards the goal of a safe ship, any issues fall back on the person in charge.
-In this case, the captain.

 The base salary for a yacht captain job can range from €4,000 and €6,000 per month—to more than €18,000—depending on the size of the yacht.
 But, additional compensation is earned in the form of tips and other benefits.